jakemcc/jakemccrary.com/source/_posts/2016-09-27-better-command-history-in-your-shell.markdown

 - command-line
 - tools
 - utilities
+- bash
 ---

-Since February of this year I've had pretty awesome command history in my Bash shell.
 My ideal command history would let me search the history of every shell but when I hit the up arrow it would only cycle through my current shell's history.
-This is exactly the setup I've been able to achieve by using a utility called [hstr](https://github.com/dvorka/hstr).
+In February, I was able to achieve this setup in large part because of a utility called [hstr](https://github.com/dvorka/hstr).

 ## What is `hstr`?